Format of Business Letters

 Full Block

 The Full Block business letter layout is the easiest to format.
 Here everything starts at the left margin, and Dixie delights in the fact that no tabs are needed.
 This style is efficient and businesslike.
 No wonder it has become so popular and it is Dixie's first choice, too.
-Some critics though feel that this layout looks a little crowded.
-It's good then that there are two more of them... see below.
+Don't you just like the way it looks?!

 Modified Block